msujas/bronkhorstControl/README.md

 MFCclient(3,'<hostname or ip address>').writeSetpoint(value)
 ```

-There is a gui called mfcgui.
+There is a gui called mfcgui (still must be used in conjuction with bronkhorstServer).
 Run in the terminal.
 There is one option: -m/--maxMFCs - the maximum number of MFCs that may be needed (sets the number of columns of widgets), by default this is 10, if you have more, or want to reduce it to make it cleaner, run with the specific number you want. e.g. for 15 MFCs:
 ```
 mfcgui -m 15
 ```